devFabianAlarcon/my-portfolio/README.md

 4. Run the development server using `npm run dev` or `yarn dev`.
 5. Open your web browser and visit `http://localhost:3000` to view the portfolio.

+## Additional Information

+This portfolio is published via GitHub Actions and is available online at [https://devfabianalarcon.github.io/my-portfolio/](https://devfabianalarcon.github.io/my-portfolio/).
+GitHub Pages is used to host the website, and GitHub Actions automates the deployment process whenever updates are made to the main repository.

 ## Credits

 This portfolio was created by Fabian Alarcon.
 Special thanks to the following contributors: